-Juvenile dependency cases often arise when DHS has concerns regarding the care a minor child is receiving from parents or other caregivers and, as a result, questions whether the Juvenile Court should have legal jurisdiction over that child.
+Juvenile dependency cases often arise when an agency has concerns regarding the care a minor child is receiving from parents or other caregivers and, as a result, questions whether the Juvenile Court should have legal jurisdiction over that child.

-When the Oregon Department of Human Services (DHS) intercedes on behalf of a child, legal issues can arise for all family members.
+When an agency intercedes on behalf of a child, legal issues can arise for all family members.
 If concerns are raised that a child has been neglected or abused, or a child’s parents are unable to provide proper care because of alcohol, drug, or severe mental health issues, the state may get involved.
 In such situations it is essential for a parent to seek legal representation immediately.

 In addition, a minor can become a “dependent” of the Juvenile Court system based on several factors.
 If the Juvenile Court system is concerned that abuse or neglect has occurred, there is a risk that the child may be removed from the home and placed under protective custody or even foster care.
 Learn more about Juvenile Law here.